-The Finance Act (No 2) 2013 introduced a bank levy on certain financial institutions, including the Group.
+The Finance Act (No. 2) 2013 introduced a bank levy on certain financial institutions, including the Group.
 An income statement charge is recognised annually on the date on which all of the criteria set out in the legislation are met.
-The Finance Act 2020, enacted in December 2020, revised the basis on which the levy would be calculated for 2021.
-The revised levy equates to a specific percentage of each financial institution's Deposit Interest Retention Tax (DIRT) payments in a particular year.
-The revised levy for 2021 equals 308% of the DIRT payments made in 2019.
-The annual levy that will be paid by the Group by 20 October 2021 is €25 million (October 2020: €35 million).
+The annual levy paid by the Group in October 2021 was €25 million (October 2020: €35 million).
+The Finance Act 2021, enacted in December 2021, extends the levy for a further year based on the current methodology and the Group paid a levy of €25 million in April 2022.
+The future of the levy is to be reviewed by the Irish Government in 2022.